Brian Cohen (boxer)

 Brian Cohen (born March 20, 1976) is a retired American professional boxer and a current boxing manager.
+Also known for being the husband of Kali Reis.

 During his professional boxing career, Cohen was ranked in the top 40 of the WBC and has held the WBC Continental Americas light heavyweight title.
 Cohen fought his last bout in 2010, fighting for the first time outside of USA in New Zealand.
 After retiring, Cohen became a manager, focusing on women boxers.